Perfect 4 Day Paris Itinerary for all seasons

 Catacombs of Paris

-Catacombs of Paris is slowly becoming a popular tourist attraction, but we do understand not everybody might want to visit this on their first trip to Paris.
-It is however, good to know.
+The catacombs of Paris are slowly becoming a popular tourist attraction, but we do understand not everybody might want to visit this on their first trip to Paris.
+It is, however, good to know.

 As part of town planning, the remains were moved to a mine shaft.
-Years went by and this place was almost forgotten, until excavations were done.
-The streets of Lourve to the Eiffel Tower and beyond form a part of this dark tunnel.
+Years went by and this place was almost forgotten until excavations were done.
+The streets of the Louvre to the Eiffel Tower and beyond form a part of this dark tunnel.

-From Pantheon to the Catacombs of Paris, it is a 6 minute drive or a 25 minute walk.
+From Pantheon to the Catacombs of Paris, it is a 6-minute drive or a 25-minute walk.
 You can explore the catacombs only with a guided tour.
 This guided tour here is for small groups only.
 It is for 2 hours.
-The inside of the tunnels are dark, uneven and could be claustrophobic (and sometimes dark and chilly, also eerie).
+The inside of the tunnels are dark, uneven, and could be claustrophobic (and sometimes dark and chilly, also eerie).

 Seine River Cruise